duongphannamhung/Portfolio/README.md

 ### Hi everyone, I'm Dương Phan Nam Hưng. 😊🤝 - a data-lover.
-When decisions could be made more acurate, reports could be delivered faster, you will see my happiness.
+When decisions could be made more acurate, reports could be delivered automated and faster, you will see my happiness.
 📺 This is my portfolio, where my projects present (with team and some are individual).
 <br />
 <br />